Colima: Principal communities

 The city of Colima is the capital and gives the state its name.
 It is located in the north central part of the state, just south of the foothills of the Colima Volcano in the Valley of Colima.
 The city began as a Spanish settlement that was originally established further south in 1523 but moved to the current location in 1527.
 The capital remains the state's economic, political and cultural center.

 Villa de Álvarez is part of the city of Colima's metropolitan area.
-However, it maintains a distinct identity, with a combination bullfighting and charreada event that is one of the oldest of its kind in northwestern Mexico, which takes part in La Petatera, a bullring that is assembled each year for the event, made of logs and petates, and that is known as one of the world’s largest crafts.
+It maintains a distinct identity, with a combination bullfighting and charreada event that is one of the oldest of its kind in northwestern Mexico, which takes part in La Petatera, a bullring that is assembled each year for the event, made of logs and petates, and that is known as one of the world's largest crafts.
 It is also known for late evening meals called cenadurias that typically feature sopes, enchiladas, tostadas, pozole, atole, and tamales.

 The city of Los Martínez began at the end of the 18th century, established by someone known only by his last name of Martínez.
 In 1818, a strong earthquake sent many from nearby San Francisco to the area, and it was renamed San Francisco de Almoloyan.
 It was recognized as a town in 1860, with the name of Villa de Álvarez in honor of the first governor of the state.
 It was designated a city in 1991.

 Manzanillo is the state's primary port and tourist destination.
 It is on the Pacific coast, less than two hours' drive from the capital.
 Manzanillo is mostly popular with regional tourists and sports fishermen, but there have been efforts to broaden its appeal.
 The city is one of Mexico's important Pacific ports, handing regional merchandise and acting as an overflow port for other ports from Mexico to Los Angeles.
 Most of the state's recent economic development has been related to this port.

 Coquimatlán comes from a Nahuatl phrase meaning "land of networks" referring to the interconnected ravines in the area.
 It was founded in the very early colonial period and still maintains its narrow streets and old houses with large main doors of wood and balconies with simple ironwork.

 Tecomán is located in what has been an agricultural valley since the colonial era, today best known for its production of limes.
 The town is marked by an abstract sculpture depicting a lime tree created by sculptor Sebastián, which measures thirty meters in height and weighs 110 tons.
 In addition to being the main lime producer, the Tecoman Valley also produces cocoa, cotton, coconuts, mangos, papaya, avocados and melons.